-“Discovering if being a real estate agent is this person’s only job, and finding out how well they know your target area is very important.
-If they’re a full time realtor, they’re less likely to be distracted and let you slip through the cracks.
-Also ask how many sales they’ve done in this specific area, and try to get the details of those scenarios,” (6 Tips for Hiring a Realtor).
+“Discovering if being a real estate agent is this person’s only job, and finding out how well they know your target area is critical.
+If they’re a full-time realtor, they’re less likely to be distracted and let you slip through the cracks.
+Also, ask how many sales they’ve done in this specific area and try to get the details of those scenarios” (6 Tips for Hiring a Realtor).

 In conclusion, finding a realtor is not as easy as you may think.
 It is a process that takes time and effort, but it will all be worth it in the end.
-Having a great agent makes the home-buying process much easier in the long-run.
+Having a great agent makes the home-buying process much more comfortable in the long-run.

-Those coming out of college or on their first job will be getting hit hard again.
-This time by the Federal Housing Administration.
+Those coming out of college or on their first job will be getting struck again — this time by the Federal Housing Administration.
 As if student loans aren’t supplying enough stress in young adults’ lives, the FHA has set some new boundaries and rigid barriers.
 If you’re fresh out of college and looking to purchase your first home, their rules may prevent you from doing so.
 According to FloridaRealtors, the FHA will no longer allow students’ debt to be deferred for the first year (at the least).

-In addition, 2% of your outstanding student loan will be taken into your DTI (debt-to-income) when trying to purchase a home and will be accounted for in your monthly payment.
-The DTI ratio is used to assess whether buyers/borrowers will be able to repay their loan.
+Also, 2% of your outstanding student loan will be taken into your DTI (debt-to-income) when trying to purchase a home and will be accounted for in your monthly payment.
+The DTI ratio is used to assess whether buyers/borrowers will be able to repay their loans.
 If you don’t make the cut, you won’t be purchasing a house.

 Along with these, another rule that went into effect on September 14th will affect all of those looking for a new home.
-Borrowers will now need 6 months working at a job after an extended period of absence before they become eligible.
-There is no reason or excuse that will be deemed fit enough to get around the rule.
+Borrowers will now need six months working at a job after an extended period of absence before they become eligible.
+No reason or excuse will be deemed fit enough to get around the rule.
 This includes raising children, which will not be popular among the public.
-Previously, children were viewed as an “acceptable employment situation”.
+Previously, children were viewed as an “acceptable employment situation.”
 The FHA devised the rule to magnify employment gaps and to tighten them.

 Although these new rules will be strict on recent graduates and first-time homebuyers, they will help support the housing market overall and are intended to help prevent another crisis from happening like the 2008 housing market collapse.

-All of the FHA’s intentions can been seen as necessary precautions, but time will tell if it actually aids the housing market by keeping it in the green zone or if it only creates more burdens for the new generation.
-For now, it appears this may mark the start of a larger influx of grads moving into their parents’ houses.
+All of the FHA’s intentions can be seen as necessary precautions, but time will tell if it aids the housing market by keeping it in the green zone or if it only creates more burdens for the new generation.
+For now, it appears this may mark the start of a more significant influx of grads moving into their parents’ houses.
 Hopefully, it is only a short delay on their journey.